hankquan/spring-enhanced-cache/README.md

 </dependency>
 ```

-You can define your own CacheManager, if not, a default CacheManager will be created.
-By the way, this default CacheManager is not created by the enhancer but spring cache.
+You can define your own CacheManager, or use the default CacheManager which created by spring cache AutoConfiguration.

+### Setup configuration

-The enhancer will create an EnhancedCacheManager and inject to spring container, the EnhancedCacheManager's name is defined in `cn.howaric.cache.enhancer.EnhancedCacheManager.ENHANCED_CACHE_MANAGER`, its name can also be specified by `spring.cache.enhanced.enhancedCacheManagerName` in spring application.yml.
+With spring-enhanced-cache, there will be an EnhancedCacheManager created and injected as a spring bean automaticly.
+The default name of the EnhancedCacheManager is `cn.howaric.cache.enhancer.EnhancedCacheManager.ENHANCED_CACHE_MANAGER`, it can also be specified by `spring.cache.enhanced.enhancedCacheManagerName` in spring application.yml.

 ```yaml
 spring: